wootencl/apidocs-v4/source/includes/_enrollment.md

 ### Validation Codes

-The following are the acceptable values for various fields in the table above.
+The following are the acceptable values for various parameters in the table above.

 <a name="api_relationships"></a>